 Vard Marine designs anchor handling vessels (AHVs) capable of safe, effective and reliable operations in the world’s harshest marine environments.

-Featuring highly flexible decks for heavy duty equipment and a propulsion system designed with powerful bollard pull, these mighty vessels are known for their seakeeping capabilities in rough or icy waters.
+Featuring highly flexible decks for heavy duty equipment and a propulsion system designed with powerful bollard pull, these impressive vessels are known for their seakeeping capabilities in rough or icy waters.

-Whether they’re carrying out anchor handling, towing or salvage, you’ll find Vard Marine-designed AHVs on duty in the Arctic, Middle East, Eastern Canada, Gulf of Mexico and Alaska.
+Whether they are carrying out anchor handling, towing or salvage, you will find Vard Marine-designed AHVs on duty in the Arctic, Middle East, Eastern Canada, Gulf of Mexico and Alaska.

 Vard Marine’s AHV design philosophy

-Many marine design firms have a ready-made list of designs.
-They’ll give you the one that’s close, or almost close, or similar in some way to what you think you might need.
+Many marine design firms have a standard list of designs, suggesting one that is close or similar in some way to what you think you might need.

 For AHVs, our customized approach results in safer workflows, flexible deck designs for different equipment packages, enhanced seakeeping capabilities and optimized space both above and below deck.